 who are considered disABLED shall be recognized for their abilities, rather than their disabilities when

 NCFAED is also dedicated to the goals of collaboratively providing employees with the prospects to

 make choices which will allow them to maximize their development, independence, and enABLE them to

 integrate their talents within the Agency.

-The National Coalition of Federal Aviation Employees with Disabilities (NCFAED) believes that employees or organizations that strengthen FAA’s reputation for Diversity and Inclusiveness, (D & I) deserve recognition.
-This exciting awards program, utilizing a platform of transparency invites or encourages every FAA or contractor an opportunity to honor a fellow employees or supporter who goes above and beyond their expected responsibilities to achieve unique hiring, promotion or advancement results for those who struggle daily with a physical or mental disability.
+The National Coalition of Federal Aviation Employees with Disabilities (NCFAED) believes that employees or organizations that strengthen FAA’s reputation for Diversity and Inclusiveness (D & I) deserve recognition.
+This annual awards program, utilizing a platform of transparency that invites or encourages every FAA employee an opportunity to honor a fellow FAA employee, contractor or a D & I advocate.
+For consideration, the nominee must go above and beyond their expected responsibilities to achieve a unique FAA hiring, promotion or advancement for those who struggle daily with a physical or mental disability.